 Driver Training –

-- Attention and Distraction Driving Course (Coming Soon) – The Attention and Distraction Driving Course is available to the Cornell University community.
+- EHS 2100: Attention and Distraction Driving Course – The Attention and Distraction Driving Course is available to the Cornell University community through CU Learn.
+The course is only 30 minutes long, is very interactive and successfully completing it will demonstrate that you know how to recognize and react to various distractions while driving motor vehicles.
 The Office of Risk Management and Insurance may require members of the community to complete the course; however, not everyone is required to complete to drive University-owned vehicles.
-The course is only 30 minutes long, is very interactive and successfully completing it will demonstrate that you know how to recognize and react to various distractions while driving motor vehicles.